Timothy-Liuxf/PipelineCPU/README.md

 Directory Structure:

-+ ans: The answer of the homework
++ assets: Other resources for the homework
 + docs: The requirement of the homework
++ report: Experiment report
 + test_program: The assembly program for testing
 + src
   + constrs: Constraints